Why No More Kibble? Our Journey from Kibble to Fresh Feeding.

 - Why kibble is not the best choice for health & longevity

-- The basic guidelines of feeding a fresh, species-appropriate, nutritionally complete diet
+- The basic guidelines of feeding a fresh, species-appropriate, nutritionally complete diet.
+Including, the hardest vitamins and minerals to fill in a home-prepared diet.
+What to watch for.

 It’s my sincere hope you will find something that resonates with you!
 And helps move you forward to making, even more, good choices for your Cherished Hound.